 Step two:

-Then blend all the ingredients until they are smooth and creamy.
+Then blend all the ingredients until they have a delicious smooth texture.

 Chef's tips: